WANT EVEN MORE HEALTHY IDEAS FROM SHAPE YOUR FUTURE?

 As you got older, life became busier.
 You took on more responsibilities.
 You may have had kids of your own.
 You might spend a lot of time at work.
 Exercise often falls off your to-do list, but it isn’t as challenging as you might think to squeeze 30 minutes of physical activity into your day (and 60 for your kids).
 You don’t have to train for a marathon or sign up for a gym membership to get moving.
 All you need is a little creativity and motivation.
 When you’re willing to make time for exercise – even a few minutes here and there – the benefits add up.

 Not sure where to begin?
-Let’s start with the three main types of movement and their benefits.
+Let’s start with the three main types of movement and their health benefits.

 1. Cardio.
 Aerobic exercise is any type of cardiovascular conditioning, or “cardiofor short.
 As for the benefits, well… they’re pretty impressive.